 For a complete list of adverse reactions, please refer to the full Prescribing Information for LYBALVI.

-• Patients entering the extension received open-label LYBALVI at the equivalent olanzapine dose administered at the end of ENLIGHTEN-2.
+aPatients entering the safety extension study received open-label LYBALVI at the equivalent olanzapine dose administered at the end of ENLIGHTEN-2.
 Dose changes were allowed during study site visits at the discretion of the investigator, but frequent dose changes were discouraged.
-Over the course of the 52-week study, LYBALVI was administered at daily doses of 10 mg/10 mg, 15 mg/10 mg, or 20 mg/10 mg

-Adverse Events Observed With the Use of LYBALVI Occurring in ≥2% of Patients in the Safety Extension Study4
+Adverse events observed with the use of LYBALVI occurring in ≥2% of patients in the safety extension study4

 Adverse Event